gregcope/ABoatMon/eagle/README.md

 7. J2 - Button
 8. J3 - LED
 9. J4 and part of J5 DS18B20 Temp probe
-10. Part of J5 is 12/24V VCC feed
+10. Part of J5 is a 12V-24V VCC input
 11. A 27M/3.3M voltage divider to measure 30+V on an ADC pin
 12. Headers for Fona GSM module
-13. A 5v pin to connect to the Fona USB
+13. A 5v pin to connect to the Fona USB charge port
+14. There is a jumper to measure the uCurrent the GSM uses, and also by-pass the switching

 ...
-What's missing.
+What's missing?

 No thread is complete without pictures...